BRP Inc. research snapshot

 DOO AI Stock Forecast Scenarios

-The DOO AI stock forecast uses three scenarios based on EPS growth trajectory and market valuation multiples over a 3-year horizon.
-All scenarios are estimates based on current data and assumptions, not predictions.
+The DOO AI stock forecast uses three scenarios over roughly a three-year horizon, built from analyst price targets, BRP FY27 guidance, and tariff resolution paths.
+All scenarios are estimates based on current data and assumptions, not price predictions.

 Bull case